 Compare this with a rice cooker, where you simply add the rice and then cold water up to the mark inside.
 Then simply shut the lid and select the controls for the particular rice setting.

-I’ll cover these in some detail here but you’ll find a quick comparison in my cheat sheet at the bottom of the page.
+Here are the different features in some detail.
+You’ll find a quick comparison in my cheat sheet at the bottom of the page.

 How to choose air fryer size

 In choosing an air fryer size, you might want to factor in your family size, food you wish to prepare, energy consumption, and price.

 The bigger the size in wattage the more energy you will use and higher the price of the unit.

 Because the air fryer uses a fan to force hot air around the food in the cooking process, this fan creates a sound.
 Compare this to the relative quietness of a rice cooker.
 The good thing is that not all air fryers are as loud as others.
 I wrote an article on the noise output from air fryers, where you can find out more.

 This will vary with size and make.
 Both an air fryer and a rice cooker are small appliances and so would use low energy relatively speaking.